 When you browse our website, we also automatically receive your computer’s internet protocol (IP) address in order to provide us with information that helps us learn about your browser and operating system.

 Your information may be shared with us by third parties, including:

-• Online giving websites such as Much Loved, BT My Donate, Virgin Money Giving and Just Giving
+• Online giving websites such as Much Loved, Virgin Money Giving and Just Giving

 • Volunteering websites including: Do-IT, Charity Job, Volunteer Essex and Maldon Volunteers Centre